sksamuel/avro4s/README.md

 breaking existing readers.
 In the `Car` example, if the writer doesn't provide a value for the `colour` field, the reader will default the `colour` to `Red`.

-But what if the writer would like to extend the `Colour` enumeration to include `Orange`:
+But what if the writer would like to extend the `Colour` enumeration to include the colour `Orange`:
 ```scala
 object Colours extends Enumeration {
   val Red, Amber, Green, Orange = Value